What other names is Acetyl-l-carnitine known by?

 , thinking problems related to alcoholism

-, and thinking problems related to Lyme disease
+, thinking problems related to Lyme disease

-, poor circulation in the brain, cataracts
+, poor circulation in the brain after a stroke

 , nerve pain